SSDI vs. SSI: Here’s What You Need to Know

 How to Get Free Expert Help with SSI vs. SSDI Claims

-If you’re thinking of applying for benefits, having an experienced Social Security disability advocate or attorney on your side is key.
-Expert legal help can provide the following benefits:
+If you’re thinking of filing for benefits, having an experienced Social Security disability advocate or attorney on your side is key.
+Experienced legal assistance can help you in the following ways:

 1. File your claim in a timely manner.